globocom/megadraft/docs/customization.md

   Check the following sections for more info.
 - `shouldDisplayToolbarFn`: (optional) Boolean-valued function fired when editor state changes.
 It allows to control whether or not the Toolbar should be shown.
+- `language`: (optional) Changes the language.
+This is a string like xx-YY, where xx is a language code and YY is a country code.
+See [Megadraft strings][i18n-strings].

 Check the following sections for more info.